-I recorded a very long, detail video about BIER with the two guys who actively participated for invention of this protocol.
-Tony P has been there since day 1 of this protocol and hope you will find our video useful if you are reading this post.
+I recorded a very long, detailed video about BIER with the two guys who actively participated for the invention of this protocol.
+Tony P has been there since day 1 of this protocol and hopes you will find our video useful if you are reading this post.

 In this video, Orhan Ergun, Dr. Tony Przygienda, and Jeff Tantsura discuss a pretty new Multicast Architecture - BIER.
 BIER is radically different than traditional Multicast.